-The Directory Integration section allows you to configure the server to integrate with Active Directory or another LDAP directory.
-It allows you to configure attributes to match the directory schema and set up automatic synchronization of users.
+Use the Directory Integration section of the Azure MFA Server to integrate with Active Directory or another LDAP directory.
+You can configure attributes to match the directory schema and set up automatic user synchronization.

 |Use Active Directory||Select the Use Active Directory option to use Active Directory for importing and synchronization.
 This is the default setting.

 Note: For Active Directory integration to work properly,join the computer to a domain and sign in with a domain account.

 |Include trusted domains||Check Include Trusted Domains to have the agent attempt to connect to domains trusted by the current domain, another domain in the forest, or domains involved in a forest trust.
 When not importing or synchronizing users from any of the trusted domains, uncheck the checkbox to improve performance.
 The default is checked.|

 |Use specific LDAP configuration||Select the Use LDAP option to use the LDAP settings specified for importing and synchronization.
 Note: When Use LDAP is selected, the user interface changes references from Active Directory to LDAP.|

 |Edit button||The Edit button allows the current LDAP configuration settings to modified.|

 |Use attribute scope queries||Indicates whether attribute scope queries should be used.
 Attribute scope queries allow for efficient directory searches qualifying records based on the entries in another record's attribute.
 The Azure Multi-Factor Authentication Server uses attribute scope queries to efficiently query the users that are a member of a security group.